dotnet/csharplang/proposals/roles.md

 It is a compile-time error if the underlying type differs amongst all the parts of an extension declaration.

+It is a compile-time error if the `implicit` or `explicit` modifiers differ amongst all the parts of an extension declaration.

+When a partial extension declaration includes an underlying type specification, that underlying type specification shall reference the same type as all other parts of that partial type that include an underlying type specification.
+It is a compile-time error if no part of a partial extension includes an underlying type specification.

+TODO should the underlying type be inferred when none was specified but base extensions are specified?

 When a partial extension declaration includes an accessibility specification, that specification shall agree with all other parts that include an accessibility specification.